rullo24/TSQ/README.md

 // Removes and returns the front item in the queue.
 Blocks if the queue is empty.
 TSQ_QUEUE.pop() !T

+// Removes and returns the front item in the queue.
+Returns null if the queue is empty.
+TSQ_QUEUE.tryPop() !T

 // Returns the front item in the queue without removing it.
-Blocks if the queue is empty.
+Returns null if the queue is empty.
-TSQ_QUEUE.peek() !T
+TSQ_QUEUE.peek() !?T

 // Returns the maximum number of items the queue can hold.
 TSQ_QUEUE.getCapacity() !usize